beam-cloud/beta9/README.md

 Beta9 is designed for launching remote serverless containers very quickly.
 There are a few things that make this possible:

 - A custom, lazy loading image format (CLIP) backed by S3/FUSE
-- A fast, redis-based scheduling engine
+- A fast, redis-based container scheduling engine
 - Content-addressed storage for caching images and files
 - A custom runc container runtime